just-the-docs/just-the-docs/docs/training/std-3.md

   + 40-round belt available as unlockable wargear.
     + Switch magazine types with /1 mag
   + Belt lowers fire rate and accuracy.
 This is true of any belt mag.
++ Bayonet available (/1 bayo)

 The bolter is a potent suppression weapon that can also act as a force multiplier when we have the high ground.
 The bullets will detonate as small explosions, so if you haven't worked it out, shooting down at people allows you to levy the explosive ammunition to its full potential and aim at the ground of where someone is going to better secure a kill.

+#### Heavy Bolter
+{: .no_toc .text-delta }
++ Layer 1
++ Is essentially a heavy stubber with bolter rounds and a 60 round mag.
++ Exploding rounds means higher position relative to a target = better.
++ Can deploy for more accuracy (press C) on almost any cover from around your knees to your nips in height.

 #### Bolt Pistol